markgw/pimlico/docs/index.rst

 .. note::

-   This is the ``python3`` branch of Pimlico, which will add Python 2-3 compatibility.
+   This is the ``python3`` branch of Pimlico, which adds Python 2-3 compatibility.
-   This will probably be a lengthy process, during which the codebase will be highly unstable (or, at first, largely disfunctional).
+   This is a lengthy ongoing process.
+It's now reasonably functional and I welcome people using this branch and reporting bugs (in Python 2 or 3).

-   If you want a working version of Pimlico, use the ``master`` branch or a tagged release.
+   If you want a more stable version of Pimlico, use the ``master`` branch or a tagged release.

 .. note::